rednafi/rednafi.com/content/python/metaclasses.md

 capabilities into your code.
 The term metaprogramming refers to the potential for a program to manipulate itself in a self referential manner.
 However, messing with metaclasses is often considered an arcane art that's beyond the grasp of the plebeians.
-Heck, even [Tim Peters] advices you to tread carefully while dealing with these.
+Heck, even Tim Peters[^1] advices you to tread carefully while dealing with these.

 > Metaclasses are deeper magic than 99% of users should ever worry about.
 If you wonder
-> whether you need them, you don’t (the people who actually need them know with
+> whether you need them, you don’t (the people who actually need them know with certainty
-> certainty that they need them, and don’t need an explanation about why).
+> that they need them, and don’t need an explanation about why).

 Metaclasses are an esoteric OOP concept, lurking behind virtually all Python code.
 Every Python class that you create is attached to a default metaclass and Python cleverly